Echinacea angustifolia

-Many Native American groups used this plant for traditional medicine, although there is mixed consensus that it is effective or safe for treating disease.

 Morphology

 The word "Echinacea" is derived from the Greek word "echinos" which means sea urchin or hedgehog; a feature that can be observed in the flower head of the plant.

-Echinacea angustifolia is about 10-50 cm in length.
+Echinacea angustifolia is about 10–50 cm in length.

 The plant consists of white to pink or deep purple flower petals that characteristically wilt downwards, while the ray florets of the flower head range from green to red-brown in color.
 The leaves are dark green and can be oblong-lanceolate or elliptical in shape.
 The plant has pubescent stems with rhizomes present underground.

 Reproduction and life cycle

 The plant does not self pollinate and requires assistance from bee pollinators in the reproduction process.
 In Echinacea angustifolia there is greater success in pollination between mates that are at a closer proximity between one another.
 Echinacea angustifolia is an herbaceous perennial plant, producing flowers and living more than two years at a time.
 The plant is known to grow at a slow rate and is drought-resistant to help the plant survive in its temperate grassland habitat.